lamnhan066/passcode_biometric_auth/README.md

       retryInSecond: 30,
       content: 'Input Passcode',
       incorrectText:
-          'This passcode is incorrect (max: @{counter}/@{maxRetries} times)\n' 'You have to wait for @{retryInSecond}s to try again when the max number of retries is exceeded',
+        'This passcode is incorrect (max: @{counter}/@{maxRetries} times).\n' 'Please wait for @{retryInSecond}s before trying again after reaching the maximum retries.',
       forgotButtonText: 'Forgot your passcode?',
       useBiometricCheckboxText: 'Use biometric authentication',
       maxRetriesExceededText:
-          'Maximum number of retries is exceeded\nPlease try again in @{second}s',
+          'Maximum retries exceeded.\nTry again in @{second}s.',
-      biometricReason: 'Please authenticate to use this feature', ),
+      biometricReason: 'Please authenticate to proceed',
+    ),
     createConfig: const CreateConfig(
       content: 'Create Passcode',
       subcontent: 'Please remember your passcode. '
-          'When you forget your passcode, you can reset it but ' 'all your cards will be removed from your local storage ' 'and your Google account will be signed out.', ),
+          'If you forget it, you can reset it, but ' 'all your cards will be removed from local storage ' 'and you will be signed out of your Google account.', ),
     onForgotPasscode: (context, authUI) async {
       if (await _forgotPasscode(context)) {